Your resume is breath-taking, your cover letter is a work of art, and you’re the perfect fit for the position you’re applying for.

 To improve your results, simply ask the person conducting the interview when will you hear from them.
 Demonstrate that introvert personality isn’t a problem by calling, writing or emailing your interviewer the day after the estimated contact date; thanking them for the opportunity while pointing out another strength you possess that they need in an applicant.

-Be positive and genuine in your follow-up, using that person’s name and sincerely thanking them for the interview opportunity, and the career consideration.
+Be positive and genuine in your follow-up, using that person’s name and sincerely thanking them for the interview opportunity, and career consideration.

 When the job interview is finally over, you’ll still be tired, but with all this preparation you’ll have a much better chance of getting the call that you’ve been hired.